ghazie754/ghazie754/README.md

 # Hi there 👋I'm Ghazi Ramadan and form the United States of 🇺🇸  American<img src="https://komarev.com/ghpvc/?username=ghazie754&label=Profile%20views&color=0e75b6&style=flat" alt="ghazie754" />

-## I studied computer science, applied maths, pure maths and data science.
-I’m also an artist, game maker, DevOpsSec, and a graph designer with programming (and creative coding in general) on my free time
+## I studied computer science, applied maths, pure maths, and data science.
+I’m also an artist, game maker, DevOpsSec, and graph designer with programming (and creative coding in general) in my free time.

 ## Thank you 🦕